reuters-graphics/bluprint_chart-module-svelte/DEVELOPING.md

 > #### 🏁 In conclusion on props...
 >
-> Pushing as much as you can into props gives users the ability to deeply customize and control your chart.
+> Pushing as much of the business logic as you can into props gives users the ability to deeply customize and control your chart.
 This may seem like a lot at first, but after you do it once or twice it'll become second nature to think of your chart in props.

 ### ✏️ Designing your draw function